DZRH

-DZRH (666 AM) is a radio station owned and operated by Manila Broadcasting Company, which serves as the flagship station.
-The station's studio is located at the MBC Building, Star City, Vicente Sotto St., CCP Complex, Roxas Boulevard, Pasay; while its transmitter is located along I. Marcelo St., Brgy.
+DZRH (666 AM) is a radio station owned and operated by MBC Media Group.
+The station’s studios are in the first floor of MMG Building, Star City, V. Sotto Street, CCP Complex, Roxas Boulevard, Pasay with transmitter along I. Marcelo Street, Brgy.
 Malanday, Valenzuela.
-The station has nationwide coverage through its relay stations located across the Philippines.
+The station broadcasts nationwide via relay stations across the Philippines.

-Established on July 15, 1939, DZRH is the oldest private radio station, and the second oldest radio station in the Philippines, after the government-owned DZRB.
+Established on July 15, 1939, DZRH is the oldest privately owned radio station, and the second-oldest radio station in the Philippines after state-owned DZRB.